The No BS Guide to Strength After 40: Stupid TikTok Trends and Why Your Results Suck

 How’s that lifting progress going?

-You been hitting the gym for two years with very little to show for it?
-You try the “optimal” cable angles?
-You run the highly optimized, “science-based” TikTok routine some 22-year-old influencer swore by, bro?
+Have you been hitting the gym for two years with very little to show for it?
+Did you try the “optimal” cable angles?
+Did you run the highly optimized, “science-based” routine some 22-year-old influencer swore by?

-And after all that, you still struggling to put up decent weight?
-You still got that same stubborn gut?
-Bench press barely budged?
+And after all that, are you still struggling to put up decent weight?
+Do you still have that same stubborn gut?
+Has your bench press barely budged?

 Your results suck because you’re distracted by shiny objects.